 The NDAA FY 2017 directed additional patient-centered enhancements throughout the direct care system.
-Specifically, Section 704 Access to urgent and primary care under TRICARE program "directed MTFs to further enhance access to urgent care by expanding operating hours in MTF Patient Centered Medical Homes (PCMHs) and by implementing additional MTF urgent care clinics (UCCs) at locations where sufficient patient demand existed and justify operating costs."
-Additionally, Section 709 Standardized system of scheduling medical appointments at military treatment facilities "directed the MHS to implement standard appointing processes and procedures and to develop productivity standards on the expected number of patient encounters for each health care provider."
-According to Section 701, as part of the implementation plan to improve access to health care for TRICARE beneficiaries, the plan shall establish mechanisms to evaluate the quality metrics of network providers.
+Specifically, Section 704 Access to urgent and primary care under TRICARE program "directed MTFs to further enhance access to urgent care by expanding operating hours in MTF Patient Centered Medical Homes (PCMHs) and by implementing additional MTF urgent care clinics (UCCs) at locations where sufficient patient demand existed and justify operating costs."105,p.57 Additionally, Section 709 Standardized system of scheduling medical appointments at military treatment facilities "directed the MHS to implement standard appointing processes and procedures and to develop productivity standards on the expected number of patient encounters for each health care provider."105, p.57 According to Section 701, as part of the implementation plan to improve access to health care for TRICARE beneficiaries, the plan shall establish mechanisms to evaluate the quality metrics of network providers.
 The NDAA FY 2017 further addresses the need for TRICARE to improve performance with respect to quality, cost, and reducing the provision of inappropriate care, per Section 705.
-The NDAA FO (10.5) and reducing the provision of inappropriate care, per Section 705.